juju/docs/src/en/clouds-maas-manual.md

 # Manually adding MAAS clouds

-MAAS clouds may be registered with Juju using the interactive `add-cloud` command.
-It is also possible to define these clouds using a YAML file containing a straightforward description.
+A MAAS cloud may be registered with Juju using the interactive `add-cloud` command (see [Using MAAS with Juju][clouds-maas]) but it is also possible to do so using a YAML file.
 All that varies is the endpoint and the name, since they use the same authentication method.
 Here is an example:

 ```yaml
 clouds: